-As the number of earthquake events increase, the accumulated damage index D exceeds unity, then the structure is totally replaced and full repair cost is added but the accumulation of damage is cancelled to zero.
+When the damage index D (including the accumurating damage) exceeds unity, then the structure is totally replaced and full repair cost is added but the accumulation of damage is cancelled to zero.

-Modelling of Repairing Cost R Due to Repaired Damage Index $D_R$
+2.5 Modelling of Repairing Cost R Due to Repaired Damage Index D_R

-Four different types of monotonically increasing functions shown in Fig. 4 are used to model the relation between the damage repair index $D_R$ and the repairing cost index R. Hereafter, the model is called "repairing cost model" in this paper.
+Four different types of monotonically increasing functions shown in Fig. 4 are used to model the relation between the damage repair index D_R and the repairing cost index R. Hereafter, the model is called "repairing cost model" in this paper.
 The repairing cost index R is a normalized cost by the cost for replacing building components with new one.
-When the damage index $D_R$ exceeds unity, the repairing cost index R is assumed to be 1.
-Thus a convex curve (a) in Fig. 4 is represented by Eq.
+When the damage index D_R exceeds unity, the repairing cost index R is assumed to be one.
+As long as the damage index D_R takes below unity, the convex curve (a) in Fig. 4 is represented by Eq.
 5.

-$$R = -\left(\frac{1 - D_R}{1 - \gamma}\right)^3 + 1 \qquad (\gamma < D_R < 1)$$ (5)

-where, $\gamma$ denotes ( $\delta_c/\delta_u$ ) and $\delta_c$ is the cracking displacement.
-This type of repairing cost increase immediately provided maximum displacement response exceeds the yielding point displacement.

-The bi-linear curve (b) in Fig. 4 is the simplest model which assumes that the repairing cost R is linearly proportional to repairing damage index $D_R$ , except the repairing cost remains zero as far as maximum displacement smaller than yield displacement.
+$$R = -\left(\frac{1 - D_R}{1 - \gamma}\right)^3 + 1 \qquad \left(\gamma < D_R < 1\right) \tag{5}$$ where, γ denotes (δ_c/δ_u) and δ_c is the cracking displacement.
+This type of repairing cost increase immediately provided maximum displacement response exceeds the specific (yielding) point displacement.
+The bilinear curve (b) in Fig. 4 is the simplest model which assumes that the repairing cost R is linearly proportional to repairing damage index D_R , except the repairing cost remains zero as far as maximum displacement smaller than the specific (yield) displacement.